digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/marketplace/plugins/github.md

 title: GitHub
 ---

-ToolJet offers seamless integration with GitHub.
+JumpStart offers seamless integration with GitHub.
 This connection allows you to directly interact with GitHub repositories and data.

 ## Connection